Industry 4.0

 Publica.fraunhofer.de Pfeil nach rechts

-An application management component then enables automated and flexible AI integration — from the component level to the cloud — based on the required resources and optimization targets.
-In addition, the AI application manager works with the data interface to ensure that the AI applications are networked to secure the flow of data.
+An application management component then enables automated and flexible AI integration-from the component level all the way to the cloud.
+This is done based on required resources and optimization goals.
+In addition, the AI application manager, together with the data interface, ensures that the AI applications are networked to guarantee the flow of data.

-Finally, an AI management component aims to enable the automation of AI processes, i.e. the automated retraining and redeployment of an AI model, to ensure continuous improvement of the data analysis.
-For example, when replacing machinery, new training data could be collected automatically to train a new AI model.
-Operations could also be automated in response to the data analysis (e.g. cooling an overheated system) or to increase the efficiency of real-time AI analysis (e.g. adjusting the sampling rate).
+Finally, an AI management component should enable the automation of AI processes, i.e., the automatic retraining and redeployment of an AI model to ensure continuous improvement of data analysis.
+For example, when machines are replaced, new training data can be automatically collected to train a new AI model.
+In addition, automated operations can be performed in response to data analysis (e.g., cooling in the event of overheating) or to increase the efficiency of real-time AI analysis (e.g., adjusting the sampling rate).

 Simple AI integration for Industrie 4.0